Justia Lawyer Rating

 One day, she walked into a Walmart in Downey and went to the area with discounted items.
 As loss prevention watched her over the store’s security cameras, she removed the price tags on several items and then proceeded to the feminine hygiene area, where she selected deodorant and tampons.
 She dropped these items in her bag after removing the price tags and placing different, bargain adhesive-attached price tags that were quite a bit lower.

 The Gist of This Summary: Client shoplifts from Walmart in Downey and is caught.
-The client was an illegal alien and has a prior conviction for shoplifting and for a wet reckless after a DUI arrest, so being deported was a big concern.
+The client was an illegal alien and had a prior conviction for shoplifting and for a wet reckless after a DUI arrest, so being deported was a big concern.
 Case resolved with a dismissal after DA diversion wherein she did 20 hours of community service.

 She then proceeded to the Walmart check out where she paid the improper prices for the deodorant and tampons.
 Loss prevention noted everything that was taking place and met her steps outside the store.